lmas/thesis/thesis.typ

 ```, caption: [Example for collecting multiple values from the BME280 combination sensor.],
 ) <bmesensor>

-Both examples was then merged into a single utility, the sensor "logger".
+Both examples were then merged into a single utility, the sensor "logger".
 It could then run in the background on the Raspberry Pi and continuously
 collect the sensor samples and discord scores for InfluxDB.